Actors' Analects: Sections

-In this section, another related element discussed is the balance between fiction and reality onstage.
-Unlike Western theatre, kabuki does not aim to represent reality photographically; instead, it seeks to create a fantastic, larger-than-life world rooted in reality.
-Sugi's paradoxical statement, "the realism of a play springs from fiction; if a comic play is not based on real life, it is unnatural," encapsulates this concept.
+Another, related, element discussed in this section is that of balancing fiction and reality onstage.
+Unlike Western theatre, kabuki does not seek to represent reality photographically, but rather to create a fantastic, larger-than-life world anchored in reality.
+Sugi's paradoxical statement that "the realism of a play springs from fiction; if a comic play is not based on real life, it is unnatural" summarizes this concept.

 Aside from focusing solely on acting and roles themselves, this section and others also deal with the attitudes and behavior of actors in general, in regards to the audience and to their fellow actors.
 They advise against upstaging other actors and turning the drama into a competition; they also advise against not giving one's all due to the presence of a smaller audience.
 However, the Analects also caution against the opposite.
 Actors should not allow themselves to be entirely subsumed in an ensemble, and must strive to make a name for themselves.
 They must also seek to adapt every performance to the audience.
 This ties into another key difference between kabuki and Western theatre; kabuki never seeks to reproduce a performance exactly as it is written nor exactly as it was performed in the past.
 Every performance is a new creative endeavor.